Click to See our Frequently Asked Questions

 Debt Consolidation Texas is sometimes debt settlement, another method of resolving debt that has gained popularity because of the enormous potential savings.
-In some cases obtaining debt relief Texas through debt negotiation programs can cost less than a Chapter 13 bankruptcy.
+In some cases obtaining debt relief in Texas through debt negotiation programs can cost less than a Chapter 13 bankruptcy.
 Debt settlement can be ideal for many people struggling financially, are behind in making their payments, or expect that they will fall behind soon.
 Research has shown a higher economic benefit for clients who complete debt settlement programs than traditional credit counseling.
 With Debt Consolidation Texas, debt settlement programs are usually structured to resolve debt between 2 to 4 years but sometimes stretch to 5 years, depending on what is affordable monthly.
 The monthly cost has the potential to be less than half compared to making minimum payments and often much less when compared to a credit counseling program with a similar estimated length to resolve the debt.